ni/nimble/packages/nimble-components/docs/coding-conventions.md

 ## Use const objects instead of TypeScript enums

-In order to [present consistent APIs with FAST](https://github.com/microsoft/fast/pull/5930) and follow [modern TypeScript practices](https://www.typescriptlang.org/docs/handbook/enums.html#objects-vs-enums), this repo doesn't use TypeScript enums.
+In order to [present consistent APIs with FAST](https://github.com/microsoft/fast/pull/5930) and follow [modern TypeScript practices](https://www.typescriptlang.org/docs/handbook/enums.html#objects-vs-enums), this package doesn't use TypeScript enums.

 Instead of this enum: